vispatster11/nebula-cluster/README.md

 ## CI Pipeline

-This project provides two CI/CD approaches:
+This project provides two CI pipeline approaches:

+1.  **Sequential Pipeline (`ci-1.yml`)**: Runs all jobs in order.
+This is ideal for ensuring full-stack quality before a release or after a merge.
-1.  **Independent Workflows (`ci-2.yml` to `ci-5.yml`)**: Separate workflows for Python quality, image scanning, Helm linting, and integration tests.
+2.  **Independent Workflows (`ci-2.yml` to `ci-5.yml`)**: Separate workflows for Python quality, image scanning, Helm linting, and integration tests.
 These provide fast, targeted feedback on specific code changes.
-2.  **Sequential Pipeline (`ci-1.yml`)**: Runs all jobs in order.
-This is ideal for ensuring full-stack quality before a release or after a merge.

 See `PIPELINE.md` for a detailed explanation of both approaches.